In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 - FDA OK’d it in 1988 and never looked back.
 (9)

-- Evidence of risks exist but again, no long-term studies on humans.
-(10)
+- Evidence of risks exist but again, no long-term studies on humans have been conducted.

-These two — sucralose & Ace-k — are the biggies you’ll most likely see in a flavored protein product that is sugar-free.
+These two — sucralose & Ace-k — are the biggies you’ll most likely see in a flavored protein product that is sugar-free, be it powders, BCAAs, whatever.

 I’ll list the other sweeteners that the food industry uses, but I don’t think they’re used much (if at all) by the supplement companies that crank out protein bars & powders.